rwcrabtree/rockps/readme.md

 This is for the rock paper scissors project in Odin.
 This is the first project since starting JavaScript.
 I see it being a lot of if/else statements and variable declaration.
 I will set up counters to determine the number of wins each player has and a loop to replay the game until a player completes best of 5, terminating early if a player wins 3, as the opponent woun't be able to win at that point.
+This edit is just to follow the directions in "Git Basics" in the Odin Project for me to learn git.